 <site-address>/helloworld/.
 In our case it is

 code108.pythonanywhere.com/helloworld .
-You can see the template you created on this url.
+You can see the template you created on this URL.

-Refer this sort video on how to host hello world django app on pythonanywhere free account.
+Refer this sort video on how to host hello world Django app on pythonanywhere free account.

 If you feel hosting on pythonanywhere.com is smooth, create a free account today and host your first app and show it to your friends.

-Please comment for any query.
+Feel free to comment for any query.